 Students must arrive at study halls prepared to work.
 ONLY students scheduled for study hall may be in the study hall.
 Students must remain quiet in order to preserve an atmosphere conducive to study.
-Cell Phones use is not permitted during study hall.
-Cells phones are to be stored away during this time.
+Cell Phone use is not permitted during study hall.
+Cells phones are to be stored in the designated area as directed by the study hall proctor.
 Students who are late, fail to bring materials, or who are disruptive, are subject to discipline.